hvuSyslogic/EdgeFabricTutorials/c8db_tutorial/README.md

 $employees.insert({'firstname': 'Han', 'lastname':'Solo', 'email':'han.solo@macrometa.io'})
 $employees.insert({'firstname': 'Bruce', 'lastname':'Wayne', 'email':'bruce.wayne@macrometa.io'})
 ```

 You can create collection in a fabric.
-In the above example, first you connect to 'demotenant','demofabric' having 'demouser' and 'demouserpwd'.
+In the above example, first you connect to `demotenant`,`demofabric` having `demouser` and `demouserpwd`.

-You can then create a collection called 'employees'.
-We add hash_index called 'emails' to our collection 'employees'.
+You can then create a collection called `employees`.
+We add hash_index called `emails` to our collection `employees`.
 You can then insert 4 documents in the employees collection.

 ### Query to retrieve documents using C8QL

 ```bash
 $fabric = client.fabric(tenant="demotenant", name="demofabric", username="demouser", password='poweruser')
 $cursor = fabric.c8ql.execute('FOR employee IN employees RETURN employee') # Execute a C8QL query
 $docs = [document for document in cursor]
 ```
 You can execute C8QL query on our newly created collection 'employees'.
 C8QL is C8's query language.
-This aforementioned query is
-equivalent to SQL's SELECT query.
+This aforementioned query is equivalent to SQL's SELECT query.

 ### Delete tenant

 ```bash
 $sys_tenant.delete_tenant(demo_tenant)

 ```
-We deleted our 'demotenant' using sys_tenant admin privileges.
+We deleted our `demotenant` using sys_tenant admin privileges.

 Chapters